 Note/s: Fieldwork of up to 1 day is a compulsory part of this subject.
 Students will incur personal costs.
+This is a servicing subject taught within courses offered by other schools or faculties.

-Stratigraphy and the use of fossils.
 Structural Geology including stereographic projection and fracture analysis as applied to mining operations.
 Origin and properties of coal, oil, oil shale and natural gas.
 Principles of hydrogeology including the significance of groundwater in mining operations.
-Mineralogy of important metallic and non-metallic resources, processes of ore formation.
-Exploration methods.
+Mineralogy of important metallic and non-metallic resources, processes of ore formation, Exploration methods.